anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - Compute
 - Storage
 - Data transfer out of the cloud
-- In most cases, there is no charge for inbound data transfer or data transfer between other AWS services within the same region.
+- In most cases, there is no charge for data transfer between other AWS services within the same region.
 - Outbound data transfer is aggregated across services and then charged at the outbound data transfer rate.

 ---